Mary Richardson Kennedy: Marriage and children

-On April 15, 1994, Richardson married Robert F. Kennedy Jr., the brother of her close friend Kerry Kennedy, aboard a research vessel on the Hudson River.
-They had four children: Conor, Kyra, Aidan, and William.
+On April 15, 1994, Richardson married Robert F. Kennedy Jr., a brother of Kerry Kennedy, aboard a research vessel on the Hudson River.
+They had four children: Conor, Kyra, Aidan and William.

 During their marriage, Kennedy was widely regarded as a serial philanderer and was known among his friends for sending explicit nude photos of women that they presumed he had taken, according to Vanity Fair.
-The highly publicized allegations of sexual assault against Kennedy by the family's then-babysitter, Eliza Cooney, allegedly took place during this period.
-On May 12, 2010, Kennedy filed for divorce from Richardson.
-Three days later, she was arrested and charged with driving under the influence.
-A court ordered that full temporary custody of her children be granted to her estranged husband.
+The highly publicized allegations of sexual assault against Kennedy by the family's then-babysitter, Eliza Cooney, took place during this period.